starknet-edu/starknetbook/camp_2/README.md

 This minimalistic set of instructions is called an Algebraic RISC (Reduced Instruction Set Computer); “Algebraic” refers to the fact that the supported operations are field operations.
 Using an Algebraic RISC allows us to construct an AIR for Cairo with only 51 trace cells per step.

-One Cairo instruction may deal with up to 3 values from the memory: it can perform one arithmetic operation (either addition or multiplication) on two of them, and store the result in the third.
-In total, each instruction uses 4 memory accesses since it first uses one for fetching the instruction.

 <h3>Builtins</h3>

 The Algebraic RISC can simulate any Turing Machine and hence is Turing-complete (supports any feasible computation).
 However, implementing some basic operations, such as the comparison of elements, using only Cairo instructions would result in a lot of steps which damages the goal of minimizing the number of trace cells used.
 Consider that adding a new instruction to the Instruction Set has a cost even if this instruction is not used.
-To mitigate this without increasing the number of trace cells per instruction, Cairo introduces the notion of $builtins$.
+To mitigate this without increasing the number of trace cells per instruction, Cairo introduces the notion of builtins.

 > Builtins are predefined optimized low-level execution units which are added to the Cairo CPU board to perform predefined computations which are expensive to perform in vanilla Cairo (e.g., range-checks, Pedersen hash, ECDSA, …) ([How Cairo Works](https://starknet.io/docs/how_cairo_works/builtins.html#introduction)).

 The communication between the CPU and the builtins is done through memory: each builtin is assigned a continuous area in the memory and applies some constraints (depending on the builtin definition) on the memory cells in that area.
 In terms of building the AIR, it means that adding builtins does not affect the CPU constraints.
 It just means that the same memory is shared between the CPU and the builtins.
 To “invoke” a builtin, the Cairo program “communicates” with certain memory cells, and the builtin enforces some constraints on those memory cells.

-For example, the `range-check` $builtin$ enforces that all the values for the memory cells in some fixed address range are within the range $[0, 2^{128})$.
-The memory cells constrained by the `range-check` $builtin$ are called "range-checked" cells.
+For example, the `range-check` builtin enforces that all the values for the memory cells in some fixed address range are within the range $[0, 2^{128})$.
+The memory cells constrained by the `range-check` builtin are called "range-checked" cells.

 In practical terms, a builtin is utilized by writing (and reading) the inputs to a dedicated memory segment accessed via the "builtin pointer": each builtin has its pointer to access the builtin's memory segment.
 Builtin pointers follow the name convention `<builtin name>_ptr`; e.g., `range_check_ptr`.
 In the Cairo case, the builtin directive adds the builtin pointers as parameters to main which can then be passed to any function making use of them.
 Builtin declarations appear at the top of the Cairo code file.
 They are declared with the `%builtins` directive, followed by the name of the builtins; e.g., `%builtin range_check`.
 In StarkNet contracts, it is not necessary to add them.